Inokinoki/ai-no-jimaku-gumi/README.md

 [![Build and test on Linux](https://github.com/Inokinoki/ai-no-jimaku-gumi/actions/workflows/linux-rust.yml/badge.svg)](https://github.com/Inokinoki/ai-no-jimaku-gumi/actions/workflows/linux-rust.yml)

-AI no jimaku gumi is a cli utility to facilitate the translation of video.
+AI no jimaku gumi is a cli utility to facilitate the translation and subtitle making of video.

 ## Setup